✨WHAT IS CULTURE'S OBSESSION WITH AN EASY ENDING RELATIONSHIP? ✨ TALKING CULTURE'S VIEWPOINT OF ROMANTIC RELATIONSHIPS. © RISSI JC

 How sad that entertainment writers, even if that’s a quote they obtain, write about a relationship like this.
 It frames relationships as disposable, as if they’re an old file we place in our digital recycle bin when we’re bored.

 Relationships don’t always work out.
-This is, of course, very true.
+This is very true.
 Sometimes there are real and genuine reasons why this happens.
-But if Swift’s songs are personal and written about her ‘Lover,’ which at the time was Joe, I do wonder how she goes from that to “run its course.”
+But if Swift’s songs are personal and written about her ‘Lover,’ I do wonder how she goes from that to “run its course.”
 Any relationship can change over time.
 Individuals change which means that affects both people.
-The excitement wears off.
 Life sets in.
-Or maybe you’re not prioritizing a relationship.
+Or maybe you’re not prioritizing the relationship.
 Whatever it is, sometimes, if both people don’t want the same thing, you end things, hopefully sooner rather than later.

 However, after six plus years, it’s hard to understand how two grown adults decide they no longer fit.
 Six years means affection, love, habits, inside jokes, holidays, laughter, tears, and so many more shared experiences.

-No one knows what goes on in a relationship, but the notion that six years in two people decide not to work together is concerning.
+No one knows what goes on in a relationship, but the notion that six years in two people decide not to put in the work is sad.
 Sometimes it’s necessary, but just because something wears off doesn’t mean you give up.
 You have to work through the challenges to rediscover the good.
-Usually it’s worth it.
+Usually, it’s worth it.

 Culture’s obsession with empowerment and this idea that happiness requires us to, essentially, chase ourselves, isn’t a social pro.
 Until we challenge this and change the way we view love, we’re going to keep repeating these unsettled pursuits.
 We’ll continue to see relationships end, and all in the name of self-love empowerment.
 Something that too often is mistaken for something it’s not.